CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/item-details/overview.md

 # Overview

 The Item Details form is used to define and manage the product master data associated with an item.
-ProcessForce allows for an extended and detailed product definition, making item-related activities more efficient, such as ingredient and allergen declarations, batch tracking, and file attachments.
+CompuTec ProcessForce allows for an extended and detailed product definition, making item-related activities more efficient, such as ingredient and allergen declarations, batch tracking, and file attachments.

 An Item Details record is automatically created when an Item Master Data entry is generated.
-However, if an Item Master Data was created before installing ProcessForce, a restore procedure must be performed to link the Item Details with the Item Master Data.
+However, if an Item Master Data was created before installing CompuTec ProcessForce, a restore procedure must be performed to link the Item Details with the Item Master Data.
 You can find the restore procedure [here](../system-initialization/data-restore).

 :::note Path
     Inventory → Item Details